python-boilerplate/uv-template/docs/features/code_quality/ruff.md

         ```

 ## Configuration
-Main settings are in the pyproject.toml file.
+All configuration for Ruff in this template is located in [pyproject.toml](https://github.com/python-boilerplate/uv-template/blob/main/pyproject.toml) under the `[tool.ruff]` section.

 ---